piyushrai007/ArogyaSambandh/README.md

 - **Backend**: Deploy the Django application to PythonAnywhere.
 - **Database**: Set up a MySQL database on PythonAnywhere and update the database configuration in `backend/settings.py`.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.